-Next, we analyze the dynamics of our model subject to a demand shock and a cost-push shock, the two predominant disturbances affecting the US economy around our survey period.
+Next, we analyze the dynamics of our model subject to a positive demand shock and a cost-push shock, the two predominant disturbances affecting the US economy around our survey period.
 Two lessons emerge that help us understand the mechanism behind households' association of higher inflation with worse economic outcomes, consistent with our empirical findings and the work of Shiller (1997) and Candia, Coibion, and Gorodnichenko (2020).

-Lesson 1: Dampened responses of real wages to shocks due to nominal wage rigidity translate into greater fluctuations in output and consumption.
+Lesson 1: Negative and dampened responses of real wages to shocks due to nominal wage rigidity translate into greater fluctuations in output and consumption.

-Regardless of whether the model is subjected to a demand- or supply-side disturbance, nominal wage rigidity-calibrated to quantitatively match our empirical passthrough of inflation expectations to income growth expectations-compresses real wage fluctuations relative to a counterfactual scenario of a unit passthrough.
+Regardless of whether the model is subjected to a demand- or supply-side inflationary disturbance, an economy calibrated to quantitatively match our empirical passthrough of inflation expectations to income growth expectations compresses real wage fluctuations relative to a counterfactual scenario of a unit passthrough.
 As we subsequently explain, severe nominal wage rigidity is the source for consumers' dislike of inflation in the model.